chinmayPunage/Alien-Invasion/README.md

 setting.py

-A class to store all settings for Alien Invasion
+A class to store all settings for Alien Invasion.

 ship.py

-Initialize the ship, draw the ship
+Initialize the ship, draw the ship.

 bullet.py

-A class to draw & manage bullets fired from the ship
+A class to draw & manage bullets fired from the ship.

 alien.py

-A class to represent alien in the fleet
+A class to represent alien in the fleet.

 button.py

-Initialize button attributes
+Initialize button attributes.

 game_stats.py

-Track the statistics for Alein Invasion
+Track the statistics for Alein Invasion.